praveentn/praveentn/README.md

 - 💬 Ask me about AI
 - 📫 How to reach me: I tweet here [@iVanPeer](https://twitter.com/iVanPeer)
 - 😄 Pronouns: ρɣανεεη | he/him
-- ⚡ Fun fact: God is playing dice to obtain the a priori probabilities!
+- ⚡ Fun fact: God is playing dice to obtain the apriori probabilities!
 - :alien: A sentient machine
 - 🕸️ [shaey](http://shaey.in)